Split Conformal Prediction under Data Contamination: Experiments

-We perform each experiment for four different classification models, namely logistic regression (\texttt{LR}), gradient boosted trees (\texttt{GBT}), random forest (\texttt{RF}) and a multi-layer neural network (\texttt{MLP}).
-We perform 25 repetitions of each experiment, and report the mean and standard deviation of these quantities across repetitions in Table \ref{tab:by_model}.
-We see that CRCP consistently produced prediction sets with coverage close to the desired level of $90\%$, whereas standard conformal prediction grossly over-covered the clean labels. {Moreover CRCP gave prediction intervals which are narrower, and hence more precise, than the ones obtained via standard conformal prediction, even when adding two standard deviations.}
+We perform each experiment for four classification models: logistic regression (\texttt{LR}), gradient boosted trees (\texttt{GBT}), random forest (\texttt{RF}) and a multi-layer neural network (\texttt{MLP}).
+We repeat each experiment 25 times; Table \ref{tab:by_model} shows the mean and standard deviation of these quantities across repetitions.
+We see that CRCP consistently produced prediction sets with coverage close to the desired level of $90\%$, whereas standard conformal prediction (CP) {and NACP} grossly over-covered the clean labels.
+Moreover CRCP gave prediction intervals which are narrower, and hence more precise, than the ones obtained via CP {and NACP}.

-\paragraph{Ablation Study} To better understand the dependence of CRCP on the contamination strength we perform on ablation study on the noise parameter $\epsilon$.
-Using the \texttt{Logistic} dataset with the logistic regression \texttt{LR} model, we re-run the experiment but vary the parameter $\epsilon$ in the range $[0, 0.4]$, and plot the mean and standard deviation of the empirical coverage and size of the prediction sets in Figure \ref{fig:logistic_by_eps}. {While coverage and interval size increases with increased contamination, the deviation in coverage and the increase in size are much lower in CRCP compared to CP.} {We also see that CRCP always maintains at least $90\%$ coverage, which supports our bound in Theorem \ref{lemma:classification_estimator_bound}.}
+To {assess} the dependence of CRCP on the contamination strength we perform on ablation study on the noise parameter $\varepsilon$. {Although the standard model \eqref{model} assumes $\epsilon \le 1/2$, our theoretical guarantees do not require this assumption; here we also include larger values of $\epsilon$.} Using the \texttt{Logistic} dataset with the logistic regression \texttt{LR} model, we re-run the experiment but vary the parameter $\varepsilon$, {Table \ref{table:epsresults} shows the results.
+For zero noise, CRCP and CP co-incide (up to random variation) and give the desired coverage, while NACP severely over-covers the clean labels.
+CRCP has closest to desired coverage and smallest prediction interval size in the range $[0, 0.4]$.
+Only when the noise ratio is at least 50\% does NACP perform better than CP and CRCP.}